KulkarniSharath/M1_BookingSystem_APP/4_TestPlanAndOutput/README.md

 This testing is generally performed when the project is nearing its end.
 This testmainly qualifies the project and decides if it will be accepted by the users of thesystem.
 The users or the customers of the project are responsible for the test.

 * TEST CASE 1 – USER LOGIN
- •Incorrect Input: Incorrect username, which is the email-id in the case of theRailway Reservation System.
+•Incorrect Input: Incorrect username, which is the emailid in the case of the Railway Reservation System.
- •Pass Criteria: An appropriate message should be generated to indicate that aninvalid username has been typed.
+ •Pass Criteria: An appropriate message should be generated to indicate that an invalid username has been typed.
- •Correct Input: The correct input would be a valid e-mail id of the user and acorrect password associated with the email-id which he uses to log in.
+ •Correct Input: The correct input would be a valid email id of the user and a correct password associated with the emailid which he uses to log in.
- •Pass Criteria: The user should be directed to the webpage that the customer isintended to go to after he logs into the system.
+ •Pass Criteria: The user should be directed to the webpage that the customer is intended to go to after he logs into the system.

 * TEST CASE 2 – USER REGISTRATION
  •Incorrect Input: Wrong format entered in the input fields for the registrationpage.